 - 1 teaspoon dried parsley

-- 1 clove garlic 1/2 teaspoon minced
+- 1 clove garlic (1/2 teaspoon minced)

 - 1/3 cup olive oil

-- Salt and Pepper
+- salt and pepper

+LEFTOVER DRESSING: You may not use all the dressing in this salad (dress to preference).
 Leftover dressing keeps up to a week in the fridge.